There's Something About Miriam: Reception

 Responses from critics were generally unfavourable, calling it part of a trend in shows that exploit unwitting contestants.
-A British reviewer noted, "The whole premise of There's Something About Miriam was not a celebration of transgender people's lives.
+A British reviewer noted "The whole premise of There's Something About Miriam was not a celebration of transgender people's lives.
 It was designed to elicit horror from the winning contestant discovering that his dream date had a penis."
 The show was also criticized by transgender groups, who feared a backlash of public opinion.
 When the show aired in Australia, reviews were critical of both the premise and Rivera:

-These guys were duped in more ways than one - while Miriam has a few unexpected bits in her package, she's notably deficient in others.
+These guys were duped in more ways than one – while Miriam has a few unexpected bits in her package, she's notably deficient in others.
 It has become clear Miriam requires a personality implant.
 It must've been a challenge to find a transsexual pretty enough, mean enough and sufficiently attention-seeking to play this tawdry game, but what these producers found in Miriam is a sultry-looking dill prone to the cheesiest of clichés.

-Other British commentators contrasted Rivera with the positive response to Nadia Almada, a Portuguese-born transsexual woman who won Big Brother UK a few months later.
+Other British commentators contrasted Rivera with the positive response to Nadia Almada, a Portuguese-born transgender woman who won Big Brother UK a few months later.
 That show was also produced by Endemol.

 However, the show garnered high ratings in the final episode (970,000 viewers—large viewership for Sky One), and Rivera went on to become a guest on Big Brother Australia 2004.

 There's Something About Miriam was featured on the 2005 clip show "40 Greatest Pranks" on VH1 and was ranked #11 on the 20 to One episode "Hoaxes, Cheats and Liars".

-When the show aired in the United States on the 2007 Transgender Day of Remembrance, trans author Julia Serano noted, "Programs like There's Something About Miriam not only reinforce the stereotype that trans people's birth sex is 'real' and our identified/lived sex is 'fake,' but they perpetuate the myth of deception and thus enable violence against us."
+When the show aired in the United States on the 2007 Transgender Day of Remembrance, trans author Julia Serano noted "Programs like There's Something About Miriam not only reinforce the stereotype that trans people's birth sex is 'real' and our identified/lived sex is 'fake,' but they perpetuate the myth of deception and thus enable violence against us."

 Video artist Phil Collins featured contestant Mark Dimino in an installation on "people who believe their lives have been ruined by appearing on reality TV."

 In popular culture

 In 2021 Wondery published an investigative podcast series, Harsh Reality: The Story of Miriam Rivera, into Rivera's life and her appearance on the show.
+In June 2022, a similar three-part documentary series, called Miriam: Death of a Reality Star, was commissioned by Expectation Entertainment for Channel 4.